infinum/rails-handbook/Design Patterns/Policies.md

 Policy objects are plain old Ruby classes that encapsulate complex read operations.
-One definition says that policy objects are similar to service objects, but the difference is that service objects are used for write operations and policy objects for reads.
+One definition says that policy objects are similar to service objects.
+The difference is that service objects are used for write operations and policy objects for reads.
 Also, they are different from query objects because query objects focus on SQL reads, while policy objects operate on data already loaded in memory.

 The most common case of using policy objects is for authorization when you need to check a combination of rules before allowing the user to execute some action.
 Sometimes those rules are complex, and it is better to extract this logic in its own class, rather than put it in controllers.